-- (15) Posters [def.] .
-Temporary, nonpermanent posters promoting or otherwise relating to public events, including but not limited to political events, special events, sporting events, and shows shall not be displayed until four weeks prior to the event and must be removed within five days after the event.
-No such sign shall be attached to a tree or utility pole. - (16) Removal of certain signs.
+- (16) Removal of certain signs.
 Any sign now or hereafter existing, which no longer advertises a business conducted or a product available for purchase by the public on [RP2] the premises, shall be taken down and removed by the owner, agent, or persons having the beneficial use of the building or structure upon which such sign may be found within 10 days after written notification from the CEO.
 Upon failure to comply with such notice within the time specified in such an order, the CEO is hereby authorized to cause removal of such sign(s).
-Any expense incident thereto shall be paid by the owner of the building or structure to which such sign is attached. - (17) Temporary signs [def.].
-Temporary promotional signs for such purposes as sales conjunction with a business, nonprofit organization functions, garage sales, seasonal sales and any other temporary functions shall be permitted for a period not to exceed-30 days maximum.
+Any expense incident thereto shall be paid by the owner of the building or structure to which such sign is attached. - (17) Temporary promotional signs for such purposes as sales in conjunction with a business, nonprofit organization functions, garage sales, seasonal sales and any other temporary functions shall be permitted for a period not to exceed-30 days maximum.
 No portion of the temporary sign shall remain in place except during the time period of use.
-Temporary signs shall not be allowed more than four times per year for any one business or function. [why would you allow a temporary sign to be installed up to four times in a year if the function is a single event?] - (18) Moveable sidewalk signs [def.].
-Moveable sidewalk signs are not permitted in any district except for businesses uses in the business districts.
+Temporary signs shall not be allowed more than four times per year for any one business or premise. [why would you allow a temporary sign to be installed up to four times in a year if the function is a single event?] - (18) Moveable or sandwich board sidewalk signs Moveable sidewalk signs are not permitted in any district except for businesses uses in the business districts.
 They shall only be displayed during business hours and must be located to permit the safe and convenient flow of pedestrian traffic.
-Moveable sidewalk signs shall not exceed two per business.
-[Why allow more than one?] - (19) Billboards [def].
-A sign which directs attention to a business, commodity, service, entertainment, or attraction sold, offered, or existing elsewhere than upon the same lot where such sign is displayed, or only incidentally sold, offered, or existing upon such lot are prohibited in all Districts, except that the Village may establish special public information centers wherein approved directional signs for businesses may be located.
+Moveable sidewalk signs shall not exceed one per business. (some municipalities require a site-specific permit issued by the building inspector and evidence of insurance naming the village an additional named insured) - (19) Billboards.
+A large, freestanding sign which directs attention to a business, commodity, service, entertainment, or attraction sold, offered, or existing elsewhere than upon the same lot where such sign is displayed, or only incidentally sold, offered, or existing upon such lot are prohibited in all Districts, except that the Village may establish special public information centers wherein approved directional signs for businesses may be located.